accumulationvector/accumulationvector.github.io/_pages/links.md

 ## November 2023

 - [My productivity app is a never-ending .txt file](https://jeffhuang.com/productivity_text_file/) - [Archive](https://archive.is/5TOE0)<br>
+There have been several similar discussions to this on Hacker News, and they always capture my interest.
+I don't generally use anything other than checklists and textfiles for my own productivity anymore.
+It is just much easier to keep everything in an app like Obsidian.

 - [On the Round Complexity of the Shuffle Model](https://arxiv.org/pdf/2009.13510.pdf)<br>

 - [On the Feasibility of Internet-Scale Author Identification](https://www.cs.princeton.edu/~arvindn/publications/author-identification-draft.pdf)<br>

 - [Mircea Popescu's Urbit Poker Bet](http://trilema.com/2013/so-this-urbit-thing/) - [Archive](https://archive.ph/ZCzGA)<br>
+A historical post about how useless Urbit is as an operating system, and the difficulty of using it to write non-trivial pieces of software.
+Years later it is still exceedingly difficult to write non-trivial software that can run on Urbit.

 ## October 2023